Assessment of Student Learning

 - Undergraduate programs are required to have student learning outcomes, an assessment plan, a curriculum map, direct and indirect measures, and use of assessment.
 ATL supports programs wanting to develop or revise these elements, see Key Assessment Elements at WSU.

-- Degree programs, including professionally accredited programs, report annually on assessment.
+- Undergraduate degree programs, including professionally accredited programs, report annually on assessment.
 See Program Assessment Reporting.

 For more information about assessment at WSU, please see: